StylePitcher/stylepitcher.github.io/index.markdown

 </table>

 ### Non-Parallel Style Transfer
-In the non-parallel style transfer setting, the content of the **Reference** singing voice is different as the target lyrics and notes.
+In the non-parallel style transfer setting, the content of the **Reference** singing voice differs from the target lyrics and notes.

 **Example 1**